Chad Channing: Nirvana

 In June 1988, a few weeks after Channing joined Nirvana, they recorded their first single "Love Buzz", also marking their Sub Pop debut.
 Nirvana began the recording sessions for Bleach on Christmas Eve 1988, finishing toward the end of January 1989.
 Everman, a friend of the band, agreed to pay money for recording.
 Bleach was released on June 15, 1989.
-Channing played drums with the exception of "Floyd the Barber" and "Paper Cuts", which featured Melvins drummer Dale Crover from sessions prior to Channing joining the band.
+Channing played drums with the exception of the songs "Floyd the Barber" and "Paper Cuts", which featured Melvins drummer Dale Crover from sessions prior to Channing joining the band.
 Reissues of Bleach included the song "Downer", which also had Crover from those sessions.